TheNextLvl-net/commander/README.md

 ## Usage

 _In order to use `/command` the permission `commander.admin` is required_<br/>
-_To bypass the command hiding feature the explicite permission `commander.bypass` is required_
+_To bypass the command hiding feature the explicit permission `commander.bypass` is required_

 ### Permissions